mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 Based on these histograms, a theshold about 0.2 or a bit less looks reasonable.
 We take a look now to the scores of the decision tree model.

 ```
-In [14]: tree_score = treeclf.predict_proba(X_train)[:, 1]
+In [14]: score_plot(treeclf)
-    ...: score_plot(tree_score)
 ```

 ![](https://github.com/mikecinnamon/MLearning/blob/main/Figures/14-2.png)

 These histograms look a bit awkward at first sight, but their shape can be explained by the fact that a decision tree model produces a *discrete score*, with as many different values as the number of leaf nodes.
 This number, with maximum depth 4, cannot exceed 16.
-Thresholds don't make much sense for the scores of a decision tree model.
+Given this discrete structure of the scores, thresholds don't make much sense here.

 Next, we take the random forest model, which, compared to the logistic regression model, does not look as a serious competitor.
 Note that, by averaging the trees that integrate the forest, we no longer have a discrete score, with just a few different values.

 ```
-In [15]: rf_score = rfclf.predict_proba(X_train)[:, 1]
+In [15]: score_plot(rfclf)
-    ...: score_plot(rf_score)
 ```

 ![](https://github.com/mikecinnamon/MLearning/blob/main/Figures/14-3.png)